Language lessons across the USA and Canada

 Marathi

-Like Telugu, Marathi is spoken by approximately 7% of the population, with estimates of around 72 million people speaking the language on a daily basis.
-Marathi is an Indo-Aryan Southern language and will be found in the states of Maharashtra, Goa, Daman and Diu, Dadra and Nagar Haveli.
+Like Telugu, Marathi is spoken by approximately 7% of the population.
+This estimates of around 72 million people speaking the language on a daily basis.
+Marathi is an Indo-Aryan Southern language and you can hear it in the states of Maharashtra, Goa, Daman and Diu, Dadra and Nagar Haveli.

 Odia

 32 million people across India speak Odia, which is around 3% of the population.
-An Indo-Aryan Eastern language, Odia is mostly to be found in only one location in India, which is the eastern Indian state of Odisha on the Bay of Bengal. [caption id="attachment_4987" align="alignright" width="449"]Photo_3.jpg Sun Temple at Konark, Odisha via Wikimedia[/caption]
+An Indo-Aryan Eastern language, Odia has most of its speakers in one location in India — the eastern Indian state of Odisha on the Bay of Bengal.

 Tamil

 Tamil is the language of around 6% of the Indian population, spoken by approximately 61 million people.
-It is, like Telugu, from the Dravidian civilization, and is concentrated in the states of Tamil Nadu, Kerala, Puducherry, and Andaman and Nicobar islands.
+It is, like Telugu, from the Dravidian civilization.
+You can find Tamil speakers in the states of Tamil Nadu, Kerala, Puducherry, and Andaman and Nicobar islands.

 Telugu

-Telugu from the Dravidian civilization and is spoken by around 7% of the Indian population or 74 million people.
-To hear this language for yourself, you will need to visit one of these places: the South Indian states of Andhra Pradesh, Puducherry, Telangana and Andaman, or the Nicobar Islands.
+Telugu is spoken by around 7% of the Indian population or 74 million people.
+Do you want to hear this language for yourself?
+You will need to visit one of these places: the South Indian states of Andhra Pradesh, Puducherry, Telangana and Andaman, or the Nicobar Islands.

 Urdu

-Urdu is spoken by around 52 million people across India, making up about 5 of the population.
-A language originating from the Indo-Aryan Central civilization, Urdu is quite scattered across India, spoken in the states of Jammu and Kashmir, Uttar Pradesh, Bihar, Telangana, and Delhi.
+Urdu has around 52 million speakers across India, making up about 5 of the population.
+It is a language originating from the Indo-Aryan Central civilization.
+Regarding distribution, Urdu is quite scattered across India, but it can mainly be found in the states of Jammu and Kashmir, Uttar Pradesh, Bihar, Telangana, and Delhi.

 A few more…

-Although not as widely spoken as those featured above, Punjabi, Maithili, Kashmiri and Assamese are all languages that have a large number of speakers across India.
-To hear Punjabi head to Haryana, Himachal Pradesh, and Delhi, for Maithili, to Bihar and Nepal, Kashmiri can be found in the Kashmir Valley and Chenab regions of Jammu and Kashmir, and for Assamese, go to Assam, Arunachal Pradesh and Nagaland.
+Though not as widely spoken as those mentioned above, Punjabi, Maithili, Kashmiri, and Assamese have a significant number of speakers across India.
+To hear Punjabi, head to Haryana, Himachal Pradesh, and Delhi; for Maithili, visit Bihar and Nepal; for Kashmiri, explore the Kashmir Valley and Chenab regions of Jammu and Kashmir, and for Assamese, go to Assam, Arunachal Pradesh, and Nagaland.

 What about English?